asaadsaad/CS571-Workshop-03/README.md

 # CS571 Workshop
 ## GitHub Notes App
 This mobile app is to search and display information about GitHub profiles.
 Check the screenshots below.
 Copy `components` folder with `App.js` into an Expo project.
 Add [WebView](https://github.com/react-native-webview/react-native-webview) dependency to your project.
+* Use the provided StyleSheet object.
+* While you can pass the data from one screen to another via nagivation/route, it's ideal to have a global state for the user Github account details so all screens get access to it.

 The application should render a Stack Navigation with the following screens (all the needed components are created in the `components` folder):
 * Search (main page, users will search for a certain GitHub account)